-The difference between training with the water polo team and to submitting yourself to the training regime of George Haines was massive.
-Haines had already coached the US Olympics team three times in the past: Rome 1960, Tokyo 1964 and Mexico City 1968.
+The difference between training with the water polo team and submitting yourself to the training regime of George Haines was massive.
+Haines had already coached the U.S. Olympics team three times: Rome 1960, Tokyo 1964 and Mexico City 1968.
 In Tokyo, his swimmer Don Schollander became the first Olympic athlete to return home with four gold medals from the same game.
 All in all, 55 swimmers from the Santa Clara Swim Club went to the Olympics when he served as coach.
-They won a total of 33 Olympic gold, 11 silver and 7 bronze medals.
-So, Haines was an established guru within the world of swimming.
-Swimmers from all over the country applied to join his training program and up to sixty swimmers could fill the pool in Santa Clara.
+They won a total of 33 Olympic gold medals, 11 silver and seven bronze medals.
+So Haines was an established guru within the world of swimming.
+Swimmers from all over the country applied to join his training program and up to 60 swimmers could fill the pool in Santa Clara.

 Basically all swimmers carried out the same training program, from young teens to returning college swimmers.

 Haines’ philosophy was based on long distances.
 Even the 10-year-olds were made to swim long distances, as Haines argued that without any substantial basic training, it was impossible to develop them into internationally competitive long-distance swimmers.
-This was a philosophy he defended throughout his entire coaching career by referring to swimmers such as Matt Biondi, Tom Jager and Mark Spitz, who all started out swimming long distances to later, as adults, specialize in shorter races.
+This was a philosophy he defended throughout his entire coaching career by referring to swimmers such as Matt Biondi, Tom Jager and Mark Spitz, who all started out swimming long distances and later, as adults, specialized in shorter races.

 The playful ease and explosive speed in Krumpholz’ body disappeared during the first week of training.
 As somewhat of a rough diamond from the golf club pool, he completely lacked what Haines saw as the ideal background.

-Krumpholtz only had two chances to qualify to the Olympic qualifying races for the 400 meters freestyle.
+Krumpholtz only had two chances to qualify for the Olympic qualifying races for the 400m freestyle.
 His first chance was a competition in his home pool of Santa Clara.
 However, George Haines’ tough training hadn’t made him fast, just worn out.
 He felt like a geriatric patient when standing behind the starting block.
-And, as it turned out, he was nowhere near making the qualifying time of 4:08.
-When he whined about this to Coach Haines, he just received a brief answer: “You got to trust the master plan, son!”
+And, as it turned out, he was nowhere close to making the qualifying time of 4:08.
+When he whined about this to Coach Haines, he received a brief answer: “You got to trust the master plan, son!”

-A part of George Haines’ clever plan was that the swimmers would develop an ability for handling muscle fatigue and oxygen debt.
-By adaption getting accustomed to maintaining the most beneficial movement pattern intact.
+A part of George Haines’ clever plan was that the swimmers would develop an ability to adapt to muscle fatigue and oxygen debt without losing good technique.
 Most people are able to maintain their technique when fresh and rested, but swimming symmetrically and efficiently when your muscles are rebelling is more difficult.
 Haines argued that achieving this requires continuous and persistent training.
 When their bodies rebelled, his swimmers would be able to access the powers hidden deeply in muscle aches and psychological barriers.

-The second and last chance to qualify to the Olympics was a competition in Los Angeles.
-This time, he turned to veteran Swedish swimmer Gunnar Larsson, three-time European champion and a favorite in the Munich Olympics, both in medley and freestyle.
-The generous Swede asked: “What do you need to do to qualify?”
-The water polo player gratefully replied: “Under 4:10 and I’m there,” whereupon the large and friendly Swede replied: “Alrighty then.
+The second and last chance to qualify for the Olympics was a competition in Los Angeles.
+This time, Krumpholtz turned to veteran Swedish swimmer Gunnar Larsson, three-time European champion and a favorite in the Munich Olympics, both in medley and freestyle.
+The generous Swede asked, “What do you need to do to qualify?”
+The water polo player gratefully replied, “Under 4:10 and I’m there,” whereupon the large and friendly Swede replied, “Alrighty then.
 Keep up with me and you’ll make the qualifying time.”
 And this time, he did better.
-With his legs shaved, Krumpholz got a time of 4:09.08, which meant that now, for the first time, he too began to fully believe in the monster training program he’d subjected himself to.
+With his legs shaved, Krumpholz got a time of 4:09.08, which meant that for the first time, he too began to fully believe in the monster training program he’d subjected himself to.